FLAME TREE FICTION NEWSLETTER

 Eighth Issue!
 Devilish Wormholes

-Welcome to the eighth (and slightly simplified) issue of the FLAME TREE PRESS NEWSLETTER!
-We hope you had a wonderful Easter and we can’t wait for you to get into the brand new flash fiction we’ve brought you this month!
-As with each month, this newsletter features two brand new stories that are exclusive for subscribers to read for one month.
+Welcome to the eighth issue of the Flame Tree Fiction newsletter!
+This newsletter features two brand new stories that are exclusive for subscribers to read for one month.
 We had some great responses to last month’s themes, Devilish Dopplegangers and Weird Wormholes, and we’ve picked our favourites for you all!
-We also have new releases in our Gothic Fantasy series and updates on upcoming Flame Tree Press titles, as well as a great special offer!
+We also have new releases in our Gothic Fantasy series and updates on upcoming FLAME TREE PRESS titles!

 This month's newsletter features: